-Two years on, we checked in with a couple of those clients to make sure all was still going well.
+Two years on, we are still working with many of these organisations and we have checked in with a couple of those clients to make sure all was still going well.

 A green jewel in Bass Strait

 Situated approximately halfway between Victoria and Tasmania, King Island is home to less than two thousand people and at least 35 thousand cows.
 It’s renowned for its prime beef and delicious cheeses (yes, those ones you can now buy in your local supermarket).
 While the entire landmass of the island could easily fit into Port Philip, King Island has so much to offer.

 Therefore, the local Council and other community leaders understood the need to develop a plan to attract a more diversified and larger cohort of visitors and investors.
 Martlette and Ondetto then set to work on creating a refreshed look for their brands and websites.

 Emma Little – Culture and Communications Manager at King Island Council – said the new branding and website had been well-received and had taken the organisation to a new level.

 “Our existing brand didn’t articulate our organisation – who we are as an organisation … the Council website is beautiful.
 We know it is not a tourism site but it can still be relevant to visitors.”

 And for Emma, the decision to re-adopt but modernise the Council’s original Coat of Arms was a bold but rewarding move providing an opportunity to reference the island’s history while recognising the community’s economic drivers.